CS5610-Khoury-Lionelle/LabMagicEightBall/Instructions/README.md

 :memo: [Discussion Item]: What are elements in the `head`?
 What ones do you know?
 Which ones do you not know (search online what they mean)?

+> [!TIP]
+> This is a great point to commit your project if you haven't yet.
+> Good development has commits at key points, which is encouraged in this course.

 #### Adding to the body

+Great, now lets add something useful in the body. :fire: Add the following between the body tag.
+Note we kept the body tags in there, so you can see what we mean by 'adding between' means.
+In the future, we won't have them.

 ```html
 <body> <!-- note this is showing you are in the body, don't duplicate -->
     <h1>Magic 8 Ball</h1>